joshhunt/joshhunt-blog/content/link-posts/2024-03-12-jakobs-law.md

 ---
 > Users spend most of their time on other sites.
 This means that users prefer your site to work the same way as all the other sites they already know.

-Users value consistency with the rest of their compute over consistency of your app on different computers.
+Users value consistency with the rest of their computer over consistency of your app on different computers.